Sunday, November 11, 2012

 Distance Total (since 2008): 10781.5nm Weather: Wind NW 8-10kts; clear skies.

 Fastest Speed: Set off in the dark (at 8am).
-Rode the river doing 9kts at times to anchor off Bonanza in time for heavy rain; watched movies instead of touring Bonanza!
+Rode the river doing 9kts at times to anchor off Bonanza in time for heavy rain; so watched movies instead of touring Bonanza!
 Great sailing next day to Faro; saw a few dolphins and a rare sighting of a pod of small pilot whales - very privileged indeed!

 Thursday, November 8, 2012